Alazka2k/Short-Video-Creator-Simplified/Readme.md

 1. Input Processing: Parses CSV input and loads configuration parameters
 2. LLM Service: Generates dynamic script content based on input and parameters
 3. Voice Generation Service: Synthesizes natural-sounding narration from the generated script
-4. Image Generation Service: Creates visual representations for each scene
-5. Audio Generation Service: Composes custom background music to enhance the video mood
-6. Content Pipeline: Orchestrates the flow between services and manages the overall process
+4. Content Pipeline: Orchestrates the flow between services and manages the overall process
-7. Output Formatting: Structures and saves the generated content in an editor-friendly format
+5. Output Formatting: Structures and saves the generated content in an editor-friendly format

-The main workflow, defined in `content-pipeline.js`, seamlessly integrates these components.

 ## API Integrations

 - LLM: Leverages OpenAI's GPT models for advanced script generation
 - Voice Generation: Integrates with Elevenlabs for high-quality voice synthesis
-- Image Creation: Utilizes Midjourney's API for AI-powered image generation
-- Music Generation: Employs Suno's API for creating custom background tracks

 Detailed documentation for each service integration can be found in the respective files within the `src/services/` directory.